openreferral/specification/docs/about/specification-governance.md

 HSDS uses [Semantic Versioning](https://semver.org/) to distinguish between different versions of the standard in the format of `MAJOR.MINOR.PATCH`.

-* MAJOR versions introduce backwards compatible changes
+* MAJOR versions introduce backwards incompatible changes
 * MINOR versions introduce new features or functionality in a backwards compatible manner
 * PATCH versions make backwards-compatible bugfixes